 Each team must consist of:

-2-4 full-time tertiary students who study preferably in sustainable built environment-related disciplines, e.g. Architecture/ Engineering/ Green Building Studies/ Building Technology/ Urban Planning and Design/ Landscape/ Surveying, etc.
+2-4 full-time undergraduate/postgraduate students who study preferably in sustainable built environment-related disciplines, e.g. Architecture/ Engineering/ Green Building Studies/ Building Technology/ Urban Planning and Design/ Landscape/ Surveying, etc.

 All members must be identified in the online registration form.
 A team leader must be designated.
 S/he is the team’s sole representative to complete the registration online and liaise with the Competition Organiser.

 All members in the team are regarded as co-authors of the submission.
 They will be acknowledged as such in all announcements, displays, exhibitions and other materials related to the competition, in the order in which their details are listed in the registration form.

 - 1 panel in A0 size laid out in landscape format must be digitally submitted in one single file.

 - The panel should include a brief profile of all team members with a 100-word executive summary in English.
 The summary should describe the key concepts and features relevant to the Conference theme and requirements.

 File Format and size:

 The file must be saved as high resolution ai artwork file capable of being conveniently viewed on a computer screen as well as to be printed out to A0 size for exhibition (300 dpi).